SAM100130 - Records: set up taxpayer record: notification of new business or self employment

 Subcontractors

-Notification on form CWF1
+Notification on paper form CWF1

 An individual starting a new business or self employment will complete one form only, CWF1 and send the form to the Central Agent Authorisation Team (CAAT) at Longbenton.
 CAAT deal with all forms CWF1 received and set them all up on SA, apart from the exceptions as stated in SAM100001.